section-engineering-education/engineering-education/articles/molap-vs-rolap-vs-holap/index.md

 [Image Source: EDUCBA](https://cdn.educba.com/academy/wp-content/uploads/2019/04/OLAP-Architecture.png)

 There are three main types of OLAP: MOLAP, HOLAP, and ROLAP.
 These categories are mainly distinguished by the data storage mode.
-For example, MOLAP is a multi-dimensional storage mode while ROLAP is a relational mode of storage.
+For example, MOLAP is a multi-dimensional storage mode, while ROLAP is a relational mode of storage.
 HOLAP is a combination of multi-dimensional and relational elements.

 ### Differences between MOLAP, ROLAP, and HOLAP

 #### MOLAP
-MOLAP is an abreviation for Multi-dimensional Online Analytical Processing.
-In this type of analytical processing, multidimensional databases (MDDBs) are used to store data.
+MOLAP is an abbreviation for Multi-dimensional Online Analytical Processing.
+In this type of analytical processing, multi-dimensional databases (MDDBs) are used to store data.
 This data is later used for analysis.
 MOLAP consists of data that is pre-computed and fabricated.
 The data cubes from MDDBs carry data that has already been calculated.
 This increases the speed of querying data.

 The architecture of MOLAP consists of three main components:
 * **Database server:** This exists in the data layer.
 * **MOLAP server:** This consists of the MOLAP engine in the application layer.
 * **Front-end tool:** This is usually the client desktop in the presentation layer.

 The MOLAP engine in the application layer collects data from the databases in the data layer.
-It then loads data cubes into the multidimensional databases.
-When the user makes a query, data will move in a propriety format from the MDDBs to the client desktop in the presentation layer.This enables users to view data in multiple dimensions.
+It then loads data cubes into the multi-dimensional databases.
+When the user makes a query, data will move in a propriety format from the MDDBs to the client desktop in the presentation layer.
+This enables users to view data in multiple dimensions.

 ![MOLAP Architecture](/engineering-education/molap-vs-rolap-vs-holap/molap-architecture.png)